Hankin-Liu/procstat-release/README.md

     (2) gc_duration
         >=0, if gc duration >= this value(nanosecond), will report it to log file.
         -1, never report, default value.
-    (3) jvm_path
+    (3) libjvm_path
-        jvm install path, such as /usr/local/jdk.
+        path of libjvm.so, such as "/usr/local/jdk/jre/lib/amd64/server/libjvm.so".
 If stats program which running on jvm, Option 1.
-Specify jvm path.
+Specify path of libjvm.so.
 Option 2.
-Remove this item, will use Linux environment variable "JAVA_HOME".
+Remove this item or set it to "", will search some general paths in Linux environment variable "JAVA_HOME".
-        "", never report jvm gc info.
     (4) jvm_gc_symbol
         symbol, jvm gc symbol is in jvm.
 If stats program which running on jvm, Option 1.
 Specify jvm path.
 Option 2.
 Remove this item, will use default one.
         "", never report jvm gc info.
     Example:
     "gc_stat": {
         "enable": true,
         "gc_duration": 0,
-        "jvm_path": "/usr/local/jdk"
+        "libjvm_path": ""
     }